XinFinOrg/MyContract/README.md

 This is a Audited smart contract with additional features for eg, Bonus rates, Send tokens to Investor etc.

 **Automatic Contract Deployment :**
-Automatic & Manual Deployment with various ways to access wallets.
+Automatic with various ways to access wallets.

 **Contract Interaction :**
 This Features can enable easy smart contract interaction with built in interaction platform.